 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
-According to the sanitary survey completed in 1998, a seal is needed at the top of the casing.
+The State has determined that this source is NOT GWUDI or Ground Water Under the Direct Influence of surface water.